Meiallu/luck-lib/README.md

 theme.play();
 ```

-Please fell free to change the framework's code and commit it.
+Please fell free to clone, change and commit it.
 I'm open to feedbacks.